lokesh-saragadam/DL_simple_RNN_project/README.md

 ---
 ## 🤔 What I Learned
--Implementing RNNs for sequential data like text
+- Implementing RNNs for sequential data like text

--Using Embedding layers to represent word vectors
+- Using Embedding layers to represent word vectors

--Preventing overfitting with EarlyStopping
+- Preventing overfitting with EarlyStopping

--Deploying machine learning models with Streamlit
+- Deploying machine learning models with Streamlit

--Improving user interactivity and visualization for ML apps
+- Improving user interactivity and visualization for ML apps

--The importance of balancing model complexity vs. performance
+- The importance of balancing model complexity vs. performance

 ## 📌 Future Improvements
 - Use LSTM or GRU for improved long-term dependencies